nhidinh2/stock-forecasting/README.md

-# Stock Forecasting: Time Series Analysis
+# Crypto Forecasting: Time Series Analysis

 A comprehensive time series analysis project for cryptocurrency price forecasting, featuring both **R** (RMarkdown) and **Python** implementations.
 This project demonstrates advanced econometric techniques including ARIMAX modeling and GARCH volatility forecasting for Bitcoin price prediction.

-For the most updated R-based report (including narrative, methodology, and results), see the published document on RPubs: [stock-predict by mee](https://rpubs.com/eloise21/1387325).
+For the most updated R-based report (including narrative, methodology, and results), see the published document on RPubs: [bitcoin-predict by mee](https://rpubs.com/eloise21/1387325).

 ## Overview